Fort Lauderdale Boat Accident Lawyer

 There were also 365 injuries stemming from boating mishaps.
 That’s one boating injury every single day in Florida, which breaks down to a rate of 41 injuries for every 100,000 registered vessels.
-The actual number is probably higher because not every boating injury is reported and some are misclassified.
+As the boating accident lawyers at our Fort Lauderdale firm are aware, the actual number is probably higher because not every boating injury is reported and some are misclassified.

 The average number of boating accidents in Florida from 2010 to 2014 was 696.

 Personal watercraft – like Jet Skis and Sea Doos and Wave Runners – for 12 percent of all registered vessels in the state, but 16 percent of all reportable boating accidents.

 Broward, Miami-Dade and Palm Beach Counties each have some of the highest boating accidents in the state.Miami Dade

 - Recreational Vessels: 60,713

 - Total Vessels: 63,319

 - Reportable Accidents: 70